 Residence permit (“Aufenhaltsbewilligung”)

 For EU-17, EU-8, and EFTA countries no special conditions apply.
 Citizens of these countries have to apply for a residence permit and, by law, are treated the same as regular Swiss citizens when applying for a job.
 They must register with the local authority at their place of residence (Gemeindehaus or Stadthaus) or at the relevant district office (Kreisbüro) in Zurich within fourteen days of arriving in Switzerland.
-For Bulgaria, Romania, and Croatia, special regulations may apply for residency/work permits for more information.
+For the registration procedure you will need your work-contract, valid passport, and living address; the whole process can take a couple of weeks.
+The residence permit will be forwarded to you by post, afterward you will need to uploaded a scan of your residentce permit to ETHIS to inform ETH Human Resources.
+For Croatia and the United Kingdom special regulations may apply for residency/work permits for more information.

 Types of Residency Permits